box/boxcli/docs/login.md

 Quickstart: run "box login -d" to sign in immediately.
 A browser window will open for authorization.
 Once access is granted, the environment is created and set as default — you can start running commands right away.

+Headless environments: use --code (-c) if no browser is available.
+The CLI will display an authorize URL — visit it in an external browser, authorize and grant access to the app, then provide the state and authorization code back to the CLI when prompted.

 * [`box login`](#box-login)

 ## `box login`